MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/performance.md

 ## Enable the XAML compiler

 XAML can be optionally compiled directly into intermediate language (IL) with the XAML compiler (XAMLC).
-XAMLC offers a number of a benefits:
+XAMLC offers a number of benefits:

 - It performs compile-time checking of XAML, notifying the user of any errors.
 - It removes some of the load and instantiation time for XAML elements.